pyt-team/TopoModelX/docs/challenge/index.rst

 Description of the Challenge
 -------------

-The purpose of this challenge is to foster reproducible reasearch in Topological Deep Learning, by crowdsourcing the open-source implementation of neural networks on topological domains.
+The purpose of this challenge is to foster reproducible research in Topological Deep Learning, by crowdsourcing the open-source implementation of neural networks on topological domains.
 Participants are asked to contribute code for a previously existing Topological Neural Network (TNN) and train it on a provided protein interaction dataset.

 Implementations are built using  `TopoModelX <https://github.com/pyt-team/TopoModelX/tree/main/topomodelx>`_, a Python package for deep learning on topological domains.
-Each submission takes the form of a  `Pull Request <https://github.com/pyt-team/TopoModelX/pulls>`_ to TopoModelX containing the necesary code for implementing a TNN from the literature.
+Each submission takes the form of a  `Pull Request <https://github.com/pyt-team/TopoModelX/pulls>`_ to TopoModelX containing the necessary code for implementing a TNN from the literature.
 The implementation leverages the coding infrastructure and building blocks from TopoModelX.

 *Note:* *We invite participants to review this file regularly, as details are added to the guidelines when questions are submitted to the organizers.*